Robocall: Blacklisting and whitelisting

 In its simplest form, this method offers the ability to prevent further calls from phone numbers, once they are known to be a source of robocalls.
 Many mobile apps can prevent robocalls with a user generated blacklist.

 For landlines there are standalone call blockers which connect to the telephone.
 Various models work on blacklisting and whitelisting principles.
 Call blockers received attention from publications including Which? and Consumer Reports in the United Kingdom and United States respectively.

 In the UK BT operates a service for landlines called Choose to Refuse which allows customers to block up to 10 phone numbers of their choice for a monthly fee.

 A number of physical products have been developed for use with landlines.
 These are typically installed in homes and employ a hard coded or irregularly updated blacklist.
 Some models also have the function to create a user-generated whitelist.
-Newer devices for landlines can use cloud based data to resolve the hard coded blacklist issues and allow you to create your own whitelist/blacklist.
+Newer devices for landlines can use cloud based data to resolve the hard coded blacklist issues and allow the creation of a personal whitelist/blacklist.